 I always think, what can I do today to bring people to a better place with my music?
 The key essence of my music is that it’s a place where people can forget everything – their problems and troubles.
 Even though my music has no words, I would say my music has a soul.
 It has the ability to create melodies that can inspire and hope.
 I always let my audience be the storytellers.
 Every day is a gift.
 So always make time to enjoy it!

 Joey Alexander’s latest album is titled Warna.
-He recently performed live in a trio format on Saturday 5th December 2020 at Hotel TUGU Bali.
+He performed live in a trio format at Hotel TUGU Bali.
 This 75-minute set titled ‘Homecoming’ took place under the magical eye of a 130-year-old Garuda statue.